solaranamnesis/ottohahn/full-text-english.md

 Peculiar entanglements are shown in Table 26, Figures 1 thru 4.

 The clearest profiles are given in Table 25, Figures 5 and 6.
-Table 27, Figure 3 is a longitudinal profile with broken arms.
+Table 27 Figure 3 is a longitudinal profile with broken arms.

-Table 24, Figures 1 and 2 are forms, which I first viewed as coral.
-Table 28, Figure 1 could, nevertheless, be added to the latter. (the structure should be more clearly preserved in order for a final decision to be made).
+Table 24, Figures 1 and 2 are forms which I first viewed as coral.
+Table 28, Figure 1 could, nevertheless, be added to the latter.
+(The structure should be more clearly preserved in order for a final decision to be made).

 A little clearer is Table 27, Figure 1: an apparent outer casing, which is nothing but regular closed main arms.

 An exceptionally nice picture is given in Table 30, Figure 3; whether crinoid? this is doubtful.
 I only take notice, the two parts are symmetrical and the arms are not placed beside each other, rather they cross.

-Table 30, Figure 5 with a cut, I had at first placed as urania.
+Table 30, Figure 5 with a cut, I had at first placed as Urania.
 It shall be added to the crinoids.

 Table 31, Figures 1 thru 3 appear to be similar forms.
 In Figures 1 and 3 one can perceive a distinct furrow, perhaps this is the place where two crinoid arms lie against one another.
 With the polarization device, the furrow appears even more clearly.
-In Figure 4, two individuals are merged, leaving it open to interpretation as either sponge or coral.
-Figure 5 has a structure in the middle part, some structure tissue, showing the upper arms as distinct structures.
+In Figure 4 two individuals are merged, leaving it open to interpretation as either sponge or coral.
+Figure 5 has a structure in the middle part, some structural tissue, showing the upper arms as distinct structures.
 Do these belong together?
 Since the form only occurs once, I dare not make a final decision.
 The resemblance of the central image with the structure of the schreibersite in meteorites is striking.
 Figure 6 is found twice, so that I consider both parts as related.

 The same mesh structure is shown in Table 30, Figure 6 at increased magnification.
-The structure of both is agreed, as suggested before, with the structure of the schreibersite in the meteorites and makes an appearance several times.
+The structure of both agrees, as suggested before, with the structure of the schreibersite in the meteorites and makes an appearance several times.

 As I already noted in the beginning, I do not consider my task here to enumerate species.
-My task is only to establish the existence of organisms by proving unified recurring forms of undoubted organic structure.
-I think that I have done this and I think that no one should have even the slightest doubt (especially after viewing the original in thin section) that these do not act as minerals.
+My task is only to establish the existence of organisms by proving unified recurring forms with undoubtedly organic structures.
+I think that I have done this and I think that no one should have even the slightest doubt (especially after viewing the originals in thin section) that these do not act as minerals.
 Even if only five organic forms were verified without a doubt, the other less well preserved forms would also be organic.

 The final determination of the genera and even the species requires more material and years of investigation.
 (I will be grateful for the former.)
 Above all, I should have more time than the current night hours and more strength than my current strenuous profession leaves me to finish my work.
 I think I have given the required points asked for, on which one can stand.
 In conclusion, I refer to the table commentary.

 Thus the forms are presented.
 I have been pursuing a plan, of making a statistical study on the occurance of the forms, to count out something such as the occurance of same forms that one finds in 500 thin sections.
-I bring this up, because I felt I had to say, that I did not think such would have a great value.
+I bring this up, because I felt I had to say, that I did not think such would have great value.
 Each multiplication of my collection by twelve new ones would change the ratio.
 I therefore preferred to give an approximate numerical ratio for the individual forms.

 ### Chapter 3